-Mark Juergensmeyer’s concept of "cosmic war" reveals how religions frame conflicts in absolute terms that transcend historical circumstance, justifying hatred as participation in a divinely ordained struggle.
-This dualistic worldview permits no compromise with evil forces, requiring total rejection of opponents.
-In Juergensmeyer's words, "The possibility of compromise is precluded by the absolute and sacred nature of the struggle...
-The very notion of compromise is ostensibly a sacrilege since it would challenge the eternal truth of the absolute metaphysical entity."
-This approach examines how religious hatred becomes justified through narratives that elevate mundane conflicts to cosmic significance.
-It emphasizes the totalizing nature of religiously framed hatred that perceives conflict as transcending history and politics.
+Mark Juergensmeyer’s concept of “cosmic war” articulates how religions frame conflicts in absolute terms that transcend historical circumstance, justifying hatred as contributing to a divinely ordained struggle.
+This dualistic worldview permits no compromise with evil forces and a total rejection of opponents.
+In Juergensmeyer’s words, “The possibility of compromise is precluded by the absolute and sacred nature of the struggle...
+The very notion of compromise is ostensibly a sacrilege since it would challenge the eternal truth of the absolute metaphysical entity.”
+In this sense, religious hatred becomes justified through religious narratives that elevate mundane conflicts to cosmic levels of significance, emphasizing a totalizing form of hostility that perceives conflict as transcending history and politics.

-Somewhat related to the idea of “cosmic war” is the notion of apocalypticism which, as Lorenzo Di Tommaso shows, fosters a dualistic worldview sorting humanity into forces of good and evil and justifies hatred towards those idenitied with opposing cosmic forces.
-This approach illuminates how temporal orientation, particularly anticipation of imminent cosmic resolution, shapes the intensity and expression of religious hatred.
-It examines how apocalyptic frameworks transform contingent historical conflicts into necessary stages in a predetermined cosmic drama.
+Somewhat related to the idea of “cosmic war” is the notion of apocalypticism, which, as Lorenzo Di Tommaso shows, is likewise based on a dualistic division of humanity into forces of good and evil and justifies hatred toward the purported opponents of cosmic forces.
+Under this approach, temporal orientation, particularly anticipation of imminent cosmic resolution, shapes the intensity and expression of religious hatred.
+This perspective examines how apocalyptic frameworks transform contingent historical conflicts into necessary stages in a predetermined cosmic drama.

-The above analysis reveals that while religious hatred emerges in some studies as a complex social phenomenon arising from the intersection of identity construction, power dynamics, and existential insecurity, it is explained in some scholarly discussions as inherent theological imperative.
-The convergence of constructivist, psychological, and materialist approaches demonstrates that religious hatred functions many times as a boundary-maintenance mechanism that serves both individual psychological needs and collective political objectives.
-Whether manifested through discourse analysis or institutional systematization, religious hatred in these studies consistently operates as a strategic response to perceived threats to group identity and resource security.
-The theoretical framework examined in some of the above studies suggests that religious hatred intensifies when communities experience simultaneous challenges to their ontological security, spirituality and material interests, with sacred texts and traditions providing post-hoc justification rather than primary causation.
+The above review reveals that, while some scholars view religious hatred as a complex social phenomenon arising from the intersection of identity construction, power dynamics, and existential insecurity, others explain it as an inherent theological imperative.
+The convergence of constructivist, psychological, and materialist approaches demonstrates that religious hatred often maintains boundaries that serve both individual psychological needs and collective political objectives.
+This literature shows that whether made manifest through discourse analysis or institutional systematization, religious hatred consistently operates as a strategic response to perceived threats to group identity and resource security.
+The theoretical framework elaborated in some of these studies suggests that religious hatred intensifies when communities experience simultaneous challenges to their ontological security, spirituality, and material interests, with sacred texts and traditions used to provide post hoc justification for that hatred rather than acting as primary drivers of it.

-In contrast, to this socio-political-contrusted approach, some of these studies, exemplified by Douglas’s and Juergensmeyer’s, concepulize hatred as emerging from authentic concerns for religious contamination or for the disruption of cosmic order.
-Communities motivated by these fears often adopt dichotomous perception of life where reality is divided into pure and impure entities, light and darkness and evil versus rightous forces.
+By contrast with this sociopolitically-constructed approach, studies like Douglas’s and Juergensmeyer’s conceptualize hatred as emerging from authentic concerns about religious contamination or the potential disruption of cosmic order.
+Communities motivated by these fears often adopt dichotomous perceptions of reality, dividing it into pure and impure entities, light and darkness, and evil versus righteous forces.

-Against this theoretical backdrop, the current chapter examine how Salafi-jihadi jurists conceptualize love and hatred within their religious tradition.
-It seeks to elucidate whether the jurists present hatred toward apostates and infidels as genuine theological imperatives or whether their jurisprudential frameworks reveal the same underlying identity-protective and power-legitimizing functions exemplified in some of the above cited studies.
+This theoretical backdrop informs our examination here of how Salafi-jihadi jurists conceptualize love and hatred within their religious tradition.
+Our analysis asks whether the jurists scrutinized in this work present hatred toward apostates and infidels as genuine theological imperatives or whether their jurisprudential frameworks reveal the same underlying functions of protecting identity and legitimizing power described in some of the above-cited studies.